pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 actual" shallow copy, but protected under Copy-on-Write), but those behaviour changes are covered by the Copy-on-Write proposal[^1].

-## Alternatives
+## Rejected ideas

 ### Remove the `inplace` keyword altogether

 In the past, it was considered to remove the `inplace` keyword entirely.
-This was because many operations that had the `inplace` keyword did not actually operate inplace, but made a copy and re-assigned the underlying values under the hood, causing confusion and providing no real benefit to users.
+This was because many methods with the `inplace` keyword did not actually operate inplace, but made a copy and re-assigned the underlying values under the hood, causing confusion and providing no real benefit to users.

 Because a majority of the methods supporting `inplace` did not operate inplace, it was considered at the time to deprecate and remove inplace from all methods, and add back the keyword as necessary.[^3]

-For the subset of methods where the operation actually _can_ be done inplace (group 2), however, removing the `inplace` keyword for those as well could give a significant performance regression when currently using this keyword with large DataFrames.
+For methods where the operation actually _can_ be done inplace (group 2), however, removing the `inplace` keyword could give a significant performance regression when currently using this keyword with large DataFrames.
 Therefore, we decided to keep the `inplace` keyword for this small subset of methods.

 ### Standardize on the `copy` keyword instead of `inplace`